dhana1023/A-dynamic-task-offloading-algorithm-in-vehicular-networks/README.md

-# A dynamic task offloading algorithm based on greedy matching in vehicle network
+# A dynamic task offloading algorithm based on greedy matching in-vehicle networks

 The project implemented a dynamic task offloading algorithm for vehicular ad hoc networks (VANETs) based on greedy matching principles.
-The algorithm can dynamically assign tasks to communication endpoints based on real-time network conditions, task characteristics, and resource availability.
+The algorithm can dynamically assign tasks partially of each user vehicle to communication endpoints based on real-time network conditions, task characteristics, and resource availability.
 This approach aims to optimize task assignment, minimize response times, and enhance service quality for cloud-based applications in vehicular environments.
 Existing task offloading approaches may not fully address the unique challenges caused by VANETs, necessitating innovative solutions.

-## Team Members
-- Irigi Yuva Kumar  - 232CS013
-- Dhananjani Jayarukshi- 232CS014
-- Himanshu Thakkar - 232CS035

 ## Algorithms used
 1. KMM